jlord/old-site/blog/git-it-electron.md

 ![completers](https://cloud.githubusercontent.com/assets/1305617/14665471/5684b864-0688-11e6-9dcb-ff4dfad25300.png)
 _People who have completed Git-it_

 The [original Git-it](http://github.com/jlord/git-it), which runs in terminal and is built on the [workshopper](http://github.com/rvagg/workshopper) paired with a web guide, will stay up for posterity.
-I've turned off Issues (relevant ones have been ported over to the new repository) and updated the `readme` to point to the new app.
-I still link to the original `readme` there because if you're still interested, please check it out and use it—still works.
+I've turned off Issues (relevant ones have been ported over to the new repository) and updated the `readme` to direct people to the new app.
+You can of course still use it and find the original readme still in the project—it all still works!

 ![platforms](https://cloud.githubusercontent.com/assets/1305617/14665194/0c398390-0686-11e6-900a-36181bccd29f.png)
 _Screenshots from Linux, Mac and Windows_